 Brattleboro, originally Brattleborough, is a town in Windham County, Vermont, United States.
 The most populous municipality abutting Vermont’s eastern border, Brattleboro is located about 10 miles north of the Massachusetts state line, at the confluence of Vermont’s West River and the Connecticut.
 In 2014, Brattleboro’s population was estimated by the U.S. Census Bureau to be 11,765.

-There You Have It – The Best Places To Raise A Family In Vermont
+There You Have It – The Best Places To Grow Up In Vermont

 If you’re looking for a breakdown of cities in Vermont ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.